Maggie is a psychologist and mom of five kids who successfully weaned her children from their bottles.

 The problem is that taking away the baby's bottle all at once is cruel and unnecessary.
 Babies and toddlers learn how to soothe themselves by sucking on their bottles, and this is a good thing.
 Many moms report that once they took the bottle away, their child never drank milk again.

 However, do not be in a big hurry to rid your home of milk bottles.
 There is no evidence that they increase dental or other problems.
 In fact, allowing your young one to self-soothe has many long-term benefits.
-(Please note that I am not advocating for allowing your child to doze off while continuing to nurse on the bottle for prolonged period.)
+(Please note that I am not advocating for allowing your child to doze off while continuing to nurse on the bottle for a prolonged period.)

 How I Successfully Weaned My Children From Their Bottles